 Humans seem to be hard wired for superstitious behavior.
 I remember the year my little brother’s baseball team went to the national championships.
-On the first day of their winning streak my Dad hadn’t shaved, and because it was a chilly late spring day, he kept his winter jacket zipped up to chin.
+On the first day of their winning streak my Dad hadn’t shaved, and because it was a chilly late spring day, he kept his winter jacket zipped up to his chin.
 Well, our team kept winning round after round.
-Fast forward to mid summer at the final championship game, and my Dad was drawing curious stares as he paced behind the dugout resembling a sweaty Yhetti in the summer heat with his winter jacket zipped up to the top!
+Fast forward to mid-summer at the final championship game and my Dad was drawing curious stares as he paced behind the dugout resembling a sweaty Yhetti in the summer heat with his winter jacket zipped up to the top!
 Like somehow taking a razor to his face or sporting a t-shirt would cause his son’s team to lose!

 We all have superstitions that we are reluctant to challenge…just in case.
 Many are deeply rooted in the traditions handed down through the generations before us, and we don’t even question them.
-In every culture, there is no life event that hold more superstitious activity than a wedding!
+In every culture, there is no life event that holds more superstitious activity than a wedding!
 As wedding photographers, you can imagine we have seen A LOT of weddings.
 There is an element of predictability to them all, because even the most wayward, unconventional brides still abide by at least SOME closely held customs and beliefs.
 And this got me thinking: Where did all of these bizarre wedding traditions come from?

 So begins a new series for the curious bride: The Top Wedding Superstitions & Traditions Explained.